 The vast majority of services are procured via specialist individuals employed or engaged by members of the LSL Group.

-2017 saw the implementation of a dedicated anti-slavery and human trafficking policy (the Policy) which works in combination with LSL’s established whistleblowing policy.
+LSL Group has a dedicated anti-slavery and human trafficking policy (the Policy) which works in combination with LSL Group’s established whistleblowing policy.
 Both policies form part of the LSL Group’s Combined Ethics Policy which applies to all LSL Group employees.

 The Policy has two main aims:

-The Policy is subject to annual review and will be reviewed and updated as our understanding of the potential risks develop.
+The Policy was last reviewed during the 2018 financial year and will continue to be reviewed and updated annually as our understanding of the potential risks develop.

 In addition, the LSL Group continues to implement provisions within its supply agreements which place prevention, control and notification measures on suppliers.
 This language is reviewed periodically.

 We expect our suppliers to adopt the same high standards as we do and to have fair employment practices.
 To assist with this in 2018 we developed a Supplier Code of Conduct (Code) compliance with which is compulsory for all existing and new suppliers.
 The Code sets out the standards which we expect our suppliers to comply with in relation to working hours, wages and benefits, health and safety in the work place and prohibits the use of forced, compulsory and child labour.
 We may cease to engage suppliers if they fail to comply with the Code.

 The LSL Group continues to identify its supply chains as the main area of risk and exposure to modern slavery.

 During 2018, the LSL Group continued with its risk assessment of significant suppliers (who were identified by reference to total expenditure).
 The results showed: